 The practice of encouraging the pupils in attendance at the different churches in town, as reported last year, has been continued and the boys have kept up their attendance at the different Sunday schools.
-Twenty-two of our boys, and ten of our girls are now members of the different churches and the general religious tone of the school is most excellent.
+Twenty-two of our boys and ten of our girls are now members of the different churches, and the general religious tone of the school is excellent.

-I do not feel that the results of training pupils after the short period of instruction that they have thus far been under in the East is any material test of results, because of the very limited number who have been returned and the very brief time they have been under instruction, but as we are frequently asked in regard to this matter I have asked an impartial statement from Agents Miles and Hunt, who have charge of the only agencies to which we have sent any number.
-Their replies speak for themselves, and are hereto appended and marked B and C.
+I do not feel that the results of training pupils after the short period of instruction that they have thus far been under in the East, is any material test of results, because of the very limited number that have been returned, and the very brief time they have been under instruction, but we are frequently questioned in regard to this matter.
+I have asked an impartial statement from Agents Miles and Hunt who have charge of the only agencies to which we have sent any number.
+Their replies speak for themselves, and are hereto appended.